ABridoux/scout/README.md

 ### Insights

 The [wiki](https://www.woodys-findings.com/scout/wiki/home) gives more details to use those features.
-Also, the [Playground](Playground) folder
+Also, the [Playground](Playground) folder offers several commands to play with a *People* file in several formats.
+The same commands can be found on this [page](https://www.woodys-findings.com/scout/wiki/examples).

 #### CRUD functions for JSON, Plist and XML data format
 - add a value (Create)